EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 export AIRFLOW_SERVICE_ACCOUNT=airflow-deploy-svc-account
 ```

-The following script creates a service account used by the sdk in the docker pod and also creates a values file for choosing infrastructure parameters (e.g. Cloudsql DB size and k8s cluster size).
+The following script creates a service account used by the sdk in the docker pod and also creates a values file (from the template at `deploy/gke/infra-template-values.json`) for choosing infrastructure parameters (e.g. Cloudsql DB size and k8s cluster size).

 ```bash
 ./deploy/gke/create-service-account.sh